First Chechen War: Initial conflict

-On 11 December 1994, Russian forces launched a three-pronged ground attack towards Grozny.
 The main attack was temporarily halted by the deputy commander of the Russian Ground Forces, General Eduard Vorobyov, who then resigned in protest, stating that it is "a crime" to "send the army against its own people."
 Many in the Russian military and government opposed the war as well.
 Yeltsin's adviser on nationality affairs, Emil Pain, and Russia's Deputy Minister of Defense General Boris Gromov (commander of the Afghan War), also resigned in protest of the invasion ("It will be a bloodbath, another Afghanistan", Gromov said on television), as did General Boris Poliakov.
 More than 800 professional soldiers and officers refused to take part in the operation; of these, 83 were convicted by military courts and the rest were discharged.
 Later General Lev Rokhlin also refused to be decorated as a Hero of the Russian Federation for his part in the war.

-The advance of the northern column was halted by the unexpected Chechen resistance at Dolinskoye and the Russian forces suffered their first serious losses.

 Units of Chechen fighters inflicted severe losses on the Russian troops.
 Deeper in Chechnya, a group of 50 Russian paratroopers was captured by the local Chechen militia, after being deployed by helicopters behind enemy lines to capture a Chechen weapons cache.
 On 29 December, in a rare instance of a Russian outright victory, the Russian airborne forces seized the military airfield next to Grozny and repelled a Chechen counter-attack in the Battle of Khankala; the next objective was the city itself.
 With the Russians closing in on the capital, the Chechens began to set up defensive fighting positions and grouped their forces in the city.